 If you’ve just polished off a delicious shellfish dinner but couldn’t quite finish those last few mouthfuls, is it okay to give the leftovers to your dog (who, let’s be honest, has probably been staring at you hungrily as you eat!)?

-What’s good about shellfish for dogs?
+What’s good about shellfish and does it apply to dogs?

 Shellfish includes seafood like shrimp, oysters, mussels, lobster, scallops, clams, and crab.